 6. Wrongful Termination

-Wrongful termination often overlaps with retaliation, especially when the firing comes after a protected action, like filing a complaint, requesting accommodations, or taking medical leave.
+Wrongful termination often overlaps with retaliation, especially when the firing comes after a protected action like filing a complaint, requesting accommodations, or taking medical leave.
 It can also involve discrimination, breach of contract, or public policy violations, depending on your situation.

 When to Speak Up

 Unfair treatment in the workplace is frustrating and can have serious consequences on your career, mental health, and financial stability.
-Whether you’ve experienced harassment, retaliation, discrimination, or denial of benefits, you don’t have to stay silent.
-You have rights, and a path forward.
+If you have recently experienced any suspected form of harassment, retaliation, discrimination, or denial of benefits, you do not have to stay silent.
+You have rights and a path forward.

 If any of the examples above sound familiar, here are three important steps to take right away: